Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: A reinforcement learning based approach to maximize the Energy Efficiency

+The same as DQN, DDPG applies experience replay to improve the training efficiency as well \cite{schaul2015prioritized}.
+To be more precise, all transitions $\{a,s,r,s'\}$ are first stored into the experience replay buffer and the training starts if the buffer is saturated.
+Afterwards, a certain number of transitions (also called mini-batch) are randomly selected to train those networks.

-\subsection{Training neural networks:}
+\subsection{Training Neural Networks:}

-Different from other RL methods, DDPG has four neural networks: \begin{itemize} \item An actor network $\mu(s|\theta_\mu)$: input current state $s$ then output action $a$. \item A critic network $Q(s,a|\theta_q)$: input current $a$ and $s$ then output Q-value. \item A target actor network $\mu'(s'|\theta_{\mu'})$: input state $s'$ then output target action $a'$. \item A target critic network $Q'(s',a'|\theta_{q'})$: input $a'$ and $s'$ then output target Q-value. \end{itemize} $\theta$ represents parameters of the corresponding neural network.
-The same as DQN, DDPG applies experience replay as well.
-Specifically, all transitions $\{a,s,r,s'\}$ are first stored into the experience replay buffer, then a certain number of transitions are randomly sampled to train those networks.
+Different from other RL methods, DDPG has four neural networks: \begin{itemize} \item An actor network $\mu(s|\theta_\mu)$: input current state $s$ then output action $a$. \item A critic network $Q(s,a|\theta_q)$: input current $a$ and $s$ then output Q-value. \item A target actor network $\mu'(s'|\theta_{\mu'})$: input state $s'$ then output target action $a'$. \item A target critic network $Q'(s',a'|\theta_{q'})$: input $a'$ and $s'$ then output target Q-value. \end{itemize} $\theta$ represents the parameters of the corresponding neural network.
 The mathematical expression of the training process is as follows.
 To train the actor network, the gradient ascend and chain rule are used for the Q-value function

-where $N_B$ is the number of sampled transitions (also termed mini-batch).
+where $N_B$ is the size of mini-batch.
 The critic network is trained by minimizing the loss between the current Q-value and target state-value

 where $y$ is the target value for the previous state-value which is given by